unacast/deprecated-unacast.github.io/_posts/2016-02-25-on-idempotency-in-distributed-rest-apis.md

 cause a a lot of data loss and race conditions if not properly implemented.

 ### Avoiding race conditions
-One approach to avoid such race conditions we can implement the API with [Optimistic Locking](http://stackoverflow.com/questions/129329/optimistic-vs-pessimistic-locking) semantics.
+One approach to avoid such race conditions is to implement the API with [Optimistic Locking](http://stackoverflow.com/questions/129329/optimistic-vs-pessimistic-locking) semantics.
 We can do that by introducing a version number, or other methods such as an hash or timestamps, to the data model.
 I prefer using version numbers because